mpc-bioinformatics/ProGFASTAGen/README.md

     --ctm_outdir < Output-Folder, where the MGFs should be stored >
 ```

-### Generating a MS2-Specific-FASTA
+### Generating a Precursor-Specific-FASTA

-The workflow `create_ms2_specific_fasta.nf` generates a ms2-specific-FASTA-file, tailored to a set of MGF-files.
+The workflow `create_precursor_specific_fasta.nf` generates a precursor-specific-FASTA-file, tailored to a set of MGF-files.
 Here, Protein-Graphs are generated, using an SP-EMBL-file (which can be downloaded from [UniProt](https://www.uniprot.org/) by selecting `Text` as format) and a python script prepares the queries, by extracting the MS2-precursors from the MGF-files (using a tolerance, in ppm).
 Using the Protein-Graphs and a `DryRun`-Version of the traversal, the maximum-variant-limits are determined for each Protein-Graph (and mass-query-range) using a binary-search.
 These limits are then used for the actual ms2-specific-FASTA-generation in conjunction with the extracted MS2-precursors and a compacted FASTA is returned, which is tailored to the MGF-files.

 Altough of the complexity, the workflow only requires the following parameters to generate such a FASTA: